 Impacts are 'sweeping and severe'

 Sea level rise is occurring at 3.66 millimeters a year, which is two and a half times faster than the rate from 1900 to 1990, the report found.
-Oceans lost 1 percent to 3 percent of the oxygen in their upper levels since 1970, and will lose more as the warming continues.
+Oceans lost 1-3% of the oxygen in their upper levels since 1970, and will lose more as the warming continues.

 The ice melting from Antarctica, Greenland and mountain glaciers worldwide accelerated between 2006 and 2015 to some 653 billion metric tons of ice a year.
 Meantime, Arctic snow cover in June shrank by more than half since 1967, a loss of 2.5 million square kilometers.